Birth and the Human Future

-I have organized a one-day workshop called Birth and the Human Future to share this information and to discuss its importance to childbirth practices.
-The workshop will be held at Lost Valley Education Center in Dexter, Oregon, just a couple miles from my home, on August 15, 2014.
+I organized a one-day workshop called Birth and the Human Future to share this information and to discuss its importance to childbirth practices.
+The workshop was held at Lost Valley Education Center in Dexter, Oregon, just a couple miles from my home, on August 15, 2014.

-The workshop will be appropriate for the general public, especially those planning on giving birth, or who want to look at past births in the light of new information, and to their families and also to birthing professionals at any level of expertise.
-The purpose is not to convince people that birth should occur in one way or another.
-It is to develop some interesting evidence and consider it among the participants.
-I have been joined in this endeavor by Jill Cohen, RN and midwife; Jan Tritten, midwife and editor/publisher of Midwifery Today; Anita Rojas and Dr. Fernando Molina from Sacred Waters Community Birthing Center; and Eneyda Spradlin-Ramos and Gail Hart, both midwives and frequent writers and presenters for Midwifery Today.
+The workshop was appropriate for the general public, especially those planning on giving birth, or who wanted to look at past births in the light of new information, and to their families and also to birthing professionals at any level of expertise.
+The purpose was not to convince people that birth should occur in one way or another.
+It was to develop some interesting evidence and consider it among the participants.
+I was joined in this endeavor by Jill Cohen, RN and midwife; Jan Tritten, midwife and editor/publisher of Midwifery Today; Anita Rojas and Dr. Fernando Molina from Sacred Waters Community Birthing Center; and Eneyda Spradlin-Ramos and Gail Hart, both midwives and frequent writers and presenters for Midwifery Today.

-Perhaps we will be joined by you, too!
-If you have a product or a service to sell, consider tabling.
 Visit the Facebook page “Birth and the Human Future” and birthandhumanfuture.weebly.com to learn more.
-We’d love to see you there.References:

 - Dias, BG, and KJ Ressler.
 2014.
 “Parental Olfactory Experience Influences Behavior and Neural Structure in Subsequent Generations.”
 Nature Neuroscience 17 (1): 89–96.